 Batata harra is literally translated to spicy potatoes.
 They aren't overly spicy, just enough to give a little kick and to make your potatoes a little more adventurous.
 This batata harra recipe can be served hot or even cold as a type of Lebanese potato salad.
 I personally prefer it hot.

-How to prepare Lebanese Potatoes
+How to prepare Lebanese potatoes for the best results:

 There are several different ways to prepare Lebanese spicy potatoes.